jinlx/jinlx.github.io/_pages/researches.md

 ---

 ## Aged Smoke in Communities: Exposure and Health-Relevant Metrics
-A core motivation of my dissertation is that **community-scale smoke measurements beyond PM₂.₅ are rare**, limiting model evaluation and health interpretation.
+A core motivation of my research is that **community-scale smoke measurements beyond PM₂.₅ are rare**, limiting model evaluation and health interpretation.
 I study multi-day aged smoke that impacts communities and quantify how smoke alters not only PM₂.₅ but also chemically specific hazardous air pollutants (HAPs) and oxidant-related conditions.

 Using the Missoula, Montana 2020 wildfire episode as a case study (submitted to *Atmospheric Chemistry and Physics*: **“Characterizing emissions, chemistry, and health impacts of aged wildfire smoke in a western US city”**), I connect:
 - ground observations (criteria pollutants + speciated VOCs where available),